vivi0526/problem-set-2/README.md

 Use BEDtools to identify the longest interval on `chr22` that is not covered by `genes.hg19.bed.gz`.
 Report the interval like `chr1:100-500`.

+## Question 6 (extra credit)

+Use one or more BEDtools that we haven't covered in class.
+Impress me.